ibm-cloud-docs/Cloudant/offerings/log-analysis.md

 The expanded view has some handy, color-coded fields to help you parse your logs.

-Line identifiers | Description
+Line Identifiers | Description
 -----------------|------------
 `Source` | The region the logs are being sent from.
 `App` | The CRN of your database deployment sending the logs.
 {: caption="Table 2.
 Line identifiers" caption-side="top"}

-Log lines | Description
+Log Lines | Description
 ----------|------------
 `accountName` | The {{site.data.keyword.cloudant_short_notm}} account identifier that you can use when you contact support about your environment.
 `httpMethod` | Request method, for example, `GET`, `PUT`, to indicate the action to be performed for a given resource.